 Notes

-1 This is a compilation of the Street Collections Regulations 1999 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 2 February 2007 of the Street Collections Regulations 1999 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table